 President, Gagnon La Grande Quincaillerie, Evolution Distribution and Evolution Structures

 Geneviève is part of an illustrious family business that she’s been involved in since her childhood.
 Today, she heads up a chain of five renovation centres in Quebec.
 But that’s not all.
 As the third generation of her family, she has been responsible for many big changes to update the business.
 That includes the establishment of a hardware distribution centre, the leadership of a major wood products manufacturing company in Québec, and leads a team of a 600 people.
-On the personal front, she deeply involved in her the community, supporting causes including child cancer and palliative care homes.
+On the personal front, she deeply involved in her the community, supporting causes including pediatric cancer care and palliative care homes.

 Geneviève holds a Bachelor degree of Management in International Finance.
 She is married with three children—and definitely focused on the future.